 How Knee Guides Can Maximize Surgical Efficiency in Ambulatory Centers

-A growing number of knee patients and increasing financial pressure are placing hospitals and ambulatory surgery centers (ASCs) under enormous pressure to balance costs while maintaining the best treatment for each patient.
-As such, it is critical to optimally use the available operating theatres and hospital resources to safely treat as many patients as possible at an acceptable cost.
+Hospitals and ambulatory surgery centers (ASCs) are under enormous pressure to balance costs while maintaining the best treatment for each patient.
+As knee patient numbers increase maximizing surgical efficiency may be the key to financial viability.
+Using the available operating theatres and hospital resources to treat as many patients as possible at an acceptable cost is a top priority for healthcare management.
 Personalized knee guides hold the potential to reduce costs and treat more patients in a single day without additionally burdening the hospital’s staff.

-The number of hip and knee joint replacement surgeries performed in an outpatient setting is expected to grow 73% from approximately 1.1 million today to about 1.9 million by 2026 (1.28 million knees + 620.000 hips)i,ii.
+The number of hip and knee joint replacement surgeries performed in an outpatient setting is expected to grow by 73% from approximately 1.1 million today to about 1.9 million by 2026 (1.28 million knees + 620,000 hips)1,2.

 Optimizing the total cost of treatment while keeping the same high-quality standard of care will be critical to enable this shift to ASCs further.
-Many ASCs are currently being challenged in achieving this balance due to a lack of processes and tools that can help them increase efficiency.
+Many ASCs find achieving this balance a challenge due to a lack of processes and tools that can help them increase efficiency.

-Over the past ten years, 3D-printed surgical knee guides have been widely adopted by surgeons worldwide to transfer their pre-operative plan accurately and efficiently into the operating room (OR)iii.
-The predictability that personalized guides enable can also help streamline the OR, reduce costs, and treat more patients in a single day.
+Over the past ten years, 3D-printed surgical knee guides have been adopted by surgeons worldwide.
+Using personalized knee guides helps orthopaedic surgeons to transfer their pre-operative plan accurately and efficiently into the operating room (OR)3.
+The predictability that personalized guides enable help streamline the OR, reduce costs, and treat more patients in a single day.

-The surgery time can be reduced up to 13 minutesiv with knee guides when compared to using only conventional instruments.
+Surgery time can be reduced by up to 13 minutes4 with knee guides when compared to using only conventional instruments.

 Up to 75% instrument reduction

-When optimally streamlined, the potential gain can be up to a 75% reduction of instrumentsv needed in the sterile field of the OR.
+When optimally streamlined, the potential gain can be up to a 75% reduction of instruments5 needed in the sterile field of the OR.

 Reduced stock and sterilization costs

-Reducing the number of surgical trays in the operating theatre also means reducing sterilization costsvi.
+Reducing the number of surgical trays in the operating theatre also means reduced sterilization costs6.
 As less stock is required for each surgery, hospital stock and logistics can also be optimized, leading to cost savings.

 Increased OR efficiency

-Finally, the skin-to-skin operative time can be reduced thanks to fewer surgical steps.
-The surgery time can be reduced up to 13 minutesvii, compared to when using only conventional instruments.
+Finally, the skin-to-skin operative time can be decreased thanks to fewer surgical steps.
+The surgery time can be reduced up to 13 minutes7, compared to surgeries using only conventional instruments.

-As the list of ASC-qualified procedures keeps expanding and demographics increase, more patients will be treated in an ambulatory surgical center in the years to come.
-ASCs that want to profit from this inflow must be well-prepared by reviewing current practices and streamlining procedures.
-3D surgical planning and personalized guides are easily accessible technologies that any ASC looking to optimize procedures while keeping high-quality standards of care can successfully and sustainably adopt.
+As the list of ASC-qualified procedures expands and demographics increase, ambulatory surgical centers will treat more patients in the future.
+ASCs wishing to profit from this inflow must prepare now by reviewing current practices and streamlining procedures.
+3D surgical planning and personalized guides are accessible technologies that ASCs should consider.
+These tools support ASCs tooptimize procedures while keeping the same high-quality standards .